Second Corinthians

 police force that delivers the stripes in countries that have permitted that

-kind of opposition to the freedom.
-And it’s the judicial system that delivers
+kind of opposition to the freedom of speech.
+And it is the judicial system that

-and orders the imprisonments.
-The judicial system at this time in America has
+delivers and orders the imprisonments.
+The judicial system at this time in

-been greatly corrupted and infiltrated by many individuals that are in darkness
+America has been greatly corrupted and infiltrated by many individuals that are

-and who are against the free preaching of the gospel of Christ.
-The use their
+in darkness and who are against the free preaching of the gospel of Christ.
+They

-power as judges to deny the freedom that our constitution guarantees, and the
+use their power as judges to deny the freedom that our constitution guarantees,

-real reason is the opposition of the devil to the freedom to spread the gospel.
+and the real reason is the opposition of the devil to the freedom to spread the

-If the devil cannot succeed with organized governmental violence against the
+gospel.
+If the devil cannot succeed with organized governmental violence

-gospel, then he will attempt to do it with rioting and mob violence, directing
+against the gospel, then he will attempt to do it with rioting and mob violence,

-the anger of the mob against believers.
-This method has been used many times
+directing the anger of the mob against believers.
+This method has been used

 Paul had all of these against him and against his ministry: